 In the Pittsfield case, Santos is being charged with unarmed robbery, while Wood will be facing charges of being an accessory.

-Wood and Curtin were arrested on a Brookline trolley Wednesday after bank employees there alerted police
+Wood and Curtin were arrested on a Brookline trolley Wednesday after bank employees there alerted police about what they believed was the men's suspicious behavior.

 Brookline Police said Wood entered the banks intending to rob them, but got spooked on both occasions when he was confronted by bank employees.
 Police later picked Santos up at a Holiday Inn where the three suspects were staying.